Paqmind/releases/README.md

 Solution to is called "shrinkwrapping".
 Refer to corresponding tool suppport:
 [Bower](https://github.com/bower/bower/pull/1592), [NPM](https://docs.npmjs.com/cli/shrinkwrap)
 But even this don't give 100% guarantee when deps include binary stuff.

+#### Minified builds unavailable

+This blocks the possibility to reuse released minified library snapshot in your own builds Your build tool will parse the whole library each time (except incremental builds) getting build time increased.

 ### Conclusion
 All projects may be roughly divided into apps and libs.